code4lib/c4l18-keynote-statement/README.md

 * Larry Alford, University of Toronto Libraries
 * Sian Meikle
 * Brandy Karl
+* Marcus Banks

-*Additional signatures are welcome.
+* Additional signatures are welcome.
 To sign, please open a pull request or issue at the
 [GitHub repository](https://github.com/code4lib/c4l18-keynote-statement)
 or ask in the Code4Lib Slack or IRC channel.*